-The study, led by Dr Katie Doores from the School of Immunology & Microbial Sciences and published recently on Medrxiv, examined the antibody levels of more than 90 patients and health workers at Guy’s and St Thomas’ NHS foundation trust between March and June.
+The study, led by Dr Katie Doores from the School of Immunology & Microbial Sciences and published in Nature Microbiology, examined the antibody levels of more than 90 patients and health workers at Guy’s and St Thomas’ NHS foundation trust between March and June.
 It is the first study to monitor patients for this length of time.

 The study monitored 64 patients and six healthcare workers who tested positive for the virus, and an additional 31 members of staff who volunteered to have regular antibody tests.